Not someone to take lightly.

 - Super Soldier: The Black Dragons, which includes Nottingham.

-- Sword Over Head: Sara defeats Gallo in the season one finale and holds the Witchblade to his throat.
+- Sword over Head: Sara defeats Gallo in the season one premiere and holds the Witchblade to his throat.
 In the end, though, she chooses to arrest him instead of killing him.

 - Thunderbolt Iron: The visions Sara has of the Witchblade indicate it was forged from a meteor.
 Tests on the blade itself indicate it's an unknown metal.

 - Turn in Your Badge: Joe to Sara after the shootout at the Rialto.

 - Villainous Crush: Nottingham has strong feelings for Sara.
 Sara's exact feelings for Nottingham are unclear, but his declaration of love certainly flustered her.

 Nottingham (to Sara): I love you.
 In unguarded moments.

 - Voices Are Mental: In the finale, Gabriel speaks in Irons's voice when possessed by him.